 He is from Ireland and when fortunate enough to be back there, spends most of his time enjoying the fantastic culture, music and company of people that can be found in Dublin’s fair city.

 He is available to write feature articles on social, travel, and linguistic issues.
-He currently works in Sicily as a teacher and translator.

 - He has a BA International in Ancient History and Spanish from University College Dublin.

 - He speaks fluent Italian and has studied an additional year of medieval history in Italy.
 He has a strong interest in Italian culture, food and history.

 - He was a music teacher for 3 years.
 Areas of interest include Traditional Irish Music, Progressive Rock, Folk and Jazz.

 - He worked in the Tourism business for 7 years.
 This experience has helped him to write colourful and effective travel articles and short stories.